 It was a strange feeling to be standing on the top of that cliff where others had stood 165 years before.
 It was not imagined then that further research would reveal that the area indicated on the Trail Stone map was a great gold deposit.

 One of the unsolved mysteries of the Stone Trail Map is the symbol that surrounds the 2 short lines that represent the ridges.
 For years, this puzzle has been thought of occasionally.
 Finally, it was realized that it symbolizes a filled in pit, and that you had to empty it to find the treasure inside.
-Below is a clip of what the symbol looks like on the map, and what it looks like by itself and set upright:
+Below is a clip of what the symbol looks like filled and set upright, , and what it looks like tipped on the map.

 This matches what has been learned about the ridges by seismic testing; there are many pits that have been filled in, and the alteration of the surrounding rock (black chlorite) further betrays their existence.

 Recently (August, 2018), another tour of the Superstition Mountain Museum was taken, and a thorough examination of the Peralta Stone Maps was made.
-It was noticed that on the top edge of the Horse Stone the name “Miguel” was finely chiseled.
+It was noticed that on the top edge of the Horse Stone the name “Miguel” was finely chiseled about 1/2″ high.